AvaProtocol/OAK-blockchain/README.md

 --ws-port 9977
 ```

-To make testing locally easier, use the command below with.
+To make testing locally easier use the command below.
 The `dev-queue` flag will allow for putting a task directly on the task queue as opposed to waiting until the next hour to schedule a task.
 This works when the `execution_times` passed to schedule a task equals `[0]`.
 ```
 cargo build --release --features neumann-node --features dev-queue
 ```